Joshmcgosh/Rogers-Portfolio/README.md

 I decided to redirect users who click on the submit button on the contact portion because I want to direct visitors' attention to my official website.

 Thank you for your consideration.

+P.S.
+Resize the browser less than or equal to 700px to see an effect.